RamiKrispin/deploy-flex-actions/README.md

 - `python.defaultInterpreterPath` under the setting argument is used to define the default Python path for the Python interpreter.
 We will use the conda environment we set on the Dockerfile (`flex_dashboard`) as the default.
 The extensions section, as the name implies, defines the environment extensions
 - `mount` - enables binding between the local folders and those inside the docker.
 The nice thing about VScode is that you don't need to mount your project folder with the container.
 As example, I mount the local folder (using the TUTORIAL_WORKING_DIR environment variable) with the home directory inside the Docker.
 - `remoteEnv` - can be used to set environment variables.
-As example, I set two environment variables `VAR1` and `VAR2`
+As an example, I set two environment variables - `VAR1` and `VAR2`
 - `postCreateCommand` - set the command to run after the launch of the container is done.
 In the case above, we set `radian` to be the default.

 **Open the folder inside a container**